ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Default values for group configuration parameters.

-* IANA registrations to support the AIF specific data model.
+* IANA registrations to support the AIF data model.

 ## Version -06 to -07 ## {#sec-06-07}